geoffrey-diederichs/Learning_maldev/README.md

 # RED TEAM TOOLS

 Red team tools I'm working on.
-Each folder contains another project, they will have their own readme explaining how to use the project.
+Each project has its own readme explaining how to it.

 ## Content